 Additionally, three Philippine Science High School students took part in this year's Science Immersion Program at SanD.
-Tommy Rose Dancel (Central Mindanao), Dave Angelo Jimenez (Western Visayas), and Gavril Aiman Pampanga (Eastern Visayas) attended elementary calculus lectures and learned basic programming in R, Python, Fortran, and Mathematica.
+Tomy Rose Dancel (Central Mindanao), Dave Angelo Jimenez (Western Visayas), and Gavril Aiman Pampanga (Eastern Visayas) attended elementary calculus lectures and learned basic programming in R, Python, Fortran, and Mathematica.
 They applied these skills to study chaos, fractals, and heat diffusion.

 In the early part of summer 2017 Val Marc Roger Jagmis of the Polytechnic University of the Philippines was accepted as an intern of SanD.
 His training involved the operation of the molecular dynamics simulation software LAMMPS and data parsing.
 Later, DOST-SEI scholars Samuel Augustus Toledo of Central Mindanao University and Lemuel Tabutol of University of Northern Philippines entered the internship program.
 They learned how to write numerical integrators in Fortran to solve differential equations encountered in chaos theory.